Four years later, almost day for day, same feeling

 - Apple iPhone 5

 The picture above was taken at lunch time in the narrow streets of Aix-en-Provence.
-I found the colourful setup to be a sharp contrast with Fall’s (False!) reputation of being sad, boring and grey.
+I found the colorful setup to be a sharp contrast with Fall’s (False!) reputation of being sad, boring and grey.
 This picture shows things from a different perspective.

 You can find the whole picture set on my website at www.normandprimeauphoto.com.